shtnsl/math-sdk/docs/overview_section/game_format.md

 ## Gamestate file

-When any simulation is run, the entry point will be the `run_spin()` function, which lives in the `GameState` class. `GameExecuatables` and `GameCalculations` are child classes of `GameState` and also deal with game specific logic.
+When any simulation is run, the entry point will be the `run_spin()` function, which lives in the `GameState` class. `GameExecutables` and `GameCalculations` are child classes of `GameState` and also deal with game specific logic.

 The generic structure would follow the format:
 ```python